JeronimoMendes/JeronimoMendes.github.io/resume.md

 ### UoMe

 Web app to keep track of debt with friends.
-Uses django and postgreSQL.
+Built using Django.

 ### Youtify

 Web app to convert youtube playlists into spotify.
-Uses Flask, youtube's and spotify's API.
+Built using flask.

 __* Please see my Github profile for other projects and pull-request contributions.__